Enter Password

 Competitive Analysis

-I also looked at 13 different travel platforms—everything from big booking sites to airline platforms to comparison tools.
-I wanted to see what was working out there.
+I also analyzed 13 different travel platforms—from major booking sites to airline platforms to comparison tools—to see what was actually working.

 What I found: